mattdesl/image-sdf/README.md

 The code has been adpated from [libgdx](https://github.com/libgdx/libgdx/blob/master/extensions/gdx-tools/src/com/badlogic/gdx/tools/distancefield/DistanceFieldGenerator.java).

 PRs welcome.
-This could be split into more modules (generating a bit mask, computing SDF, the tool, etc).
+This could be split into more modules (generating a bit mask, computing SDF, better image support, etc).

 ## Usage